VoronDesign/VoronUsers/printer_mods/LoganFraser/HorseshoeSpoolHolder/readme.md

 #### BOM:
 - 3 608 bearings (any type)
-- 2 M5-8mm pan head bolts
+- 2 M5-8mm (pan/socket) head bolts and 2 M5-Tnuts for 2020 extrusion only
-- 2 M5-Tnuts
+- OR 4 M3-8mm (pan/socket) head bolts and 4 M3-Tnuts for 1515 extrusion
-- optional: 3 - M3-8mm bolts (any head type)
+- 3 - M3-8mm bolts (pan/socket) <- install into the end of the printed bolts to secure in place.

+Print PlasticBolt(x3) for Trident Internal Mounting only.
+Print ShortPlasticBolt(x3) for external mounting on any printer.

 ![Trident Internal Spool](TIS.png)